Easy Cheesy Corn Fritters

 Take off the husks and as many silk fibers as you can.
 Cut off any part of the stalk, if any, from the bottom of the cob and stand it up inside a wide, rimmed baking sheet.
 Cut the kernels off the cob with a sharp knife from top to bottom, following the natural curve of the cob.

-Collect all the kernels and add them to the mixing bowl.
+Important: I highly recommend that you either stand the corn in the mixing bowl or on a rimmed baking sheet so all kernels are collected.
 Run the back of the knife up and down the corn cob, scraping leftover corn pieces and starch over the bowl.

 Step 2 – Make The Batter